The ultimate guide to preparing for life as self-employed in 20197 Jan 2019

 Are you charging enough?

-The self-employed can sometimes find it difficult to work out what their products or services are worth.
+The self-employed in 2019 can sometimes find it difficult to work out what their products or services are worth.

 Doing your research on what competitors are charging balanced against what you need to live on is a good place to start.